molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 2:01:24:</span> They are very good.
 When I go to South By Southwest I get a taco.

-<span class="transcript-speaker">HF:</span> Yeah, what really sucks though is they closed down Friedman's...
+<span class="transcript-speaker">High Fidelity:</span> Yeah, what really sucks though is they closed down Friedman's...

 <span class="transcript-speaker">Monster:</span> Brazos Street.
 Brazos Street, right?
 There's that...

-<span class="transcript-speaker">HF:</span> Yeah.
+<span class="transcript-speaker">High Fidelity:</span> Yeah.
 But they closed down Friedman's Bar, which was over by the uni... and then that place was amazing.
 It used to be a Black church.
 It was Friedman's, and it was such a cornerstone of the community, in the Black community in Austin, Texas at the time which is to me, that's really really cool.
 But I'm not quite surprised.

 <span class="transcript-speaker">Monster, 2:02:02:</span> Yeah, got it.
 What do you do for a living, HF?

-<span class="transcript-speaker">HF:</span> I live on the Internet, that's what I do.
+<span class="transcript-speaker">High Fidelity:</span> I live on the Internet, that's what I do.

 <span class="transcript-speaker">Monster:</span> You live on the Internet.
 How do you make a buck?
 To pay the groceries?

-<span class="transcript-speaker">HF:</span> All sorts of things.
+<span class="transcript-speaker">High Fidelity:</span> All sorts of things.

 <span class="transcript-speaker">Monster:</span> That's funny. <span class="transcript-note">[reading the chat.
 Full comment in chat was from "bob": "goatee guy looks like he took too much acid at a soundgarden concert and never recovered"]</span> "Goatee guy..."
 Bob's making fun of you, bro.
 "Goatee guy looks he took too much acid at Soundgarden concert and never recovered."
 That's not nice.
 I see the inner divinity of HF even if you guys don't see it.
 I think he actually has some inner divinity.
 Don't underestimate him, he has great potential.

-<span class="transcript-speaker">HF:</span> I'm actually...
+<span class="transcript-speaker">High Fidelity:</span> I'm actually...
 Okay, so I'll stop being a smartass and <span class="transcript-note">[unintelligible]</span>.
 I'm a technologist.
 I'm a futurist.
 I do some [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) stuff, I do everything from storage, networking, virtualization...
 I tend to stay away from the cloud stuff because I don't trust cloud companies.
 I mean if you look at the [OMIGOD Azure hack](https://therecord.media/ddos-botnets-cryptominers-target-azure-systems-after-omigod-exploit-goes-public/) that just came out recently, one packet and you've got [root](https://en.wikipedia.org/wiki/Superuser) on an [Azure](https://en.wikipedia.org/wiki/Microsoft_Azure) [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine)?
 No thanks.

 <span class="transcript-speaker">Monster, 2:03:14:</span> <span class="transcript-note">[reading the chat.
 Full question in chat was from [Mikael Thalen](https://twitter.com/MikaelThalen): "Rob, will you pull down the demonhackers website[^fn8] that is doxing journalists and their family members like you did Joey's website?"]</span> Alright, got it.
 Mikael?
 Did I get that right, Mikael?
 I think I've seen your work.
 I think you're the guy who does... well, that was a really, really nasty [article](https://www.dailydot.com/debug/epik-hack-far-right-sites-anonymous/) that he wrote.
 Dot something.
 So yeah, I already said that I'm gonna check out this other site.
 I don't know if we're hosting it, check the IP address.